Panic of 1884: Grant and Ward

-Around 1880, Ferdinand Ward and Ulysses “Buck” Grant Jr., son of former president Ulysses S. Grant, joined together to form Grant and Ward, a brokerage firm.
+Around 1880, Ferdinand Ward and Ulysses “Buck” Grant Jr., son of former president Ulysses S. Grant, joined to form Grant and Ward, a brokerage firm.
 Ward made a series of bad investments but altered the books to make it appear that the firm was still making money.
 He then raised money through a Ponzi-style scheme by promising investors a 10% per month return on investment, but no money was invested.
 Payments came from new investors.
 In addition to capital from investors, the firm was financed in part by James Fish's Marine National Bank.
 The Marine National Bank had taken a $1.6 million loan from the city.
 In April 1884, the city's comptroller reduced the city's deposits with the bank, causing the bank to fail and Ward's scheme to be exposed.

 In May 1884 the two firms, the Marine National and the brokerage firm Grant and Ward, crashed when their owners’ speculative investments lost value.
 The failure of Grant and Ward and Marine National Bank tipped off the Panic of 1884.
 When the firms collapsed, it had a ripple effect across Wall Street, causing other firms to fail.